-When the surgery begins, the neurosurgeon removes a small section of the skull and then uses a special microscope to locate the malformationcerebro condition.
+When the surgery begins, the neurosurgeon removes a small section of the skull and then uses a special microscope to locate the cerebral malformation.
 The vascular malformation is then either removed from the brain (as in the case of AVMs and many cavernous malformations) or else it is closed off by cauterizing (applying heat to seal off the abnormal blood vessels).

 Several unique and specialized techniques are used to optimize the safety and effectiveness of surgery.
 Specially trained Neuro-anesthesiologists for brain vascular malformation surgeries, intraoperative neurophysiology monitor and routinely use intra-operative catheter angiography and fluorescence microscopy to confirm complete vascular malformation repair along with frequent use of MRI guidance, which allows for the most precise and least-invasive surgery possible.

 Endovascular embolization is a minimally invasive treatment for vascular malformations including AVMs and AVFs.
 It is not a treatment for cavernous malformations or DVAs.
 Endovascular embolization is typically performed under general anesthesia under the direction of specially trained Neuro-anesthesiologists.
 A small plastic tube called a catheter is placed into a blood vessel, usually in the groin, and then is guided by using X-rays into the brain and ultimately inside the vascular malformation.
 Special glue or other materials are then injected into the vascular malformation to reduce or eliminate blood flow to the vascular malformation.
 Endovascular embolization cures many vascular malformations, while in others the treatment is used to make surgery or radiosurgery safer and more effective.